Nordic Nest: Winged Words

-The Winged Words Nest dives into the historical context of nature writing in the current context of environmental change.
+The Winged Words Nest dives into the historical context of birds in nature writing, in the current situation of environmental change.

-Curators and organizers of the Winged Words Workshop
+Curators of and contributors to the Winged Words Workshop

 Ulrika Jansson (SE)